seho0808/legacy_blog/gcd&lcm.md

 Hence, the speed of decrement of k's are at least the speed of fibonacci sequence in reverse order.
-Since a number in fibonacci sequence is obtained by some exponential function from binet equation, it takes log order of iteration to make $k_n$ zero.
+Since a number in fibonacci sequence is obtained by some exponential function from binet equation, it takes log order of iteration to make $gcd(a, b)$ zero.

 #### Part 1